 - Using a good password that other people can’t guess easily

-- Letting you know if he gets messages from people he doesn’t know
+- Letting you know if they get messages from people they don’t know

-- Not sending pictures or videos he wouldn’t want the whole world to see
+- Not sending pictures or videos they wouldn’t want the whole world to see